Skiing in Winter Park: Ultimate Guide

 February

-This month sees, on average, 52″ of snow and boasts a considerable base depth of 58″.
+This month typically sees an average of 52 inches of snow and boasts a considerable base depth of 58 inches.
 February sees some of the best snow conditions of the season for skiing in Winter Park.

 March

 March claims the title of the snowiest month at Winter Park.
-With a whopping snowfall of 56″ and a base depth of 68″, this is the time to come if you’re hoping to ski pow!
+With a whopping snowfall of 56 inches and a base depth of 68 inches, this is the time to come if you’re hoping to ski pow.

 April

-As spring sets in, April still sees an astonishing 45″ of snowfall and holds a base depth of 66″.
-The skiing conditions remain excellent, and visitors can enjoy far warmer temps than December and January.
+As spring sets in, April still sees an astonishing 45 inches of snowfall and holds a base depth of 66 inches.
+The skiing conditions remain excellent, and visitors can enjoy far warmer temperatures than in December and January.

 May

 Winter Park has a diverse range of terrain suitable for skiers of all levels.
-That said, most of the terrain is considered difficult, so it’s a great mountain for experienced riders.
-However, that doesn’t mean there isn’t some fun stuff for the beginners too!
+That said, most of the terrain is considered difficult, so it’s an excellent mountain for experienced riders.
+However, that doesn’t mean there isn’t some fun stuff for the intermediate skiers and beginners, too.

-Overall, Winter Park has a really nice mix of terrain, including glades, open bowls, a terrain park, and wide open top to bottom groomers.
-Here’s some specific information on the trails and types of runs to look out for for each level.
+Overall, Winter Park has a really nice mix of terrain, including glades, open bowls, a terrain park, and wide open top-to-bottom groomers.
+Here’s some specific information on the trails and types of runs to look out for at each level.

 Beginner Terrain

-• Suggested route: Once you’ve got your legs under you, beginners can take the Lonesome Express Chairlift to the top of the mountain and ride greens back down to the village!
+Once you’ve got your legs under you, beginners can take the High Lonesome Express chairlift to the top of the mountain and ride greens back down to the village.
 Not many ski mountains offer over 2,000 feet of vertical, beginner-friendly terrain, so this is pretty special.

 Intermediate Terrain

-About 20% of the skiable terrain at Winter Park is blue and great for intermediates.
+Approximately 18% of Winter Park’s total skiable terrain is classified as intermediate (marked in blue).
 Between Winter Park, Mary Jane, the Parsenn Bowl, and the Vasquez Ridge’s pinnacle, intermediates have a ton of options, from corduroy groomers to spacious glades and open bowl skiing.

 Advanced Terrain

-About half of Winter Park’s terrain is advanced, and you’ll find most of it on the Mary Jane side.
+More than half of Winter Park’s terrain is advanced, and you’ll find most of it on the Mary Jane side.
+Take the High Lonesome Express, Super Gauge Express, or the Sunnyside Express to reach its summit.

 Dining Around Winter Park

-If you’re looking for an apres ski, Winter Park does have its fair share of options, including Stoney’s Winter Park, Randi’s Grill and Pub, and Winter Park Pub.
+If you’re looking for an apres ski, Winter Park does have its fair share of options, including Stoney’s Winter Park and Randi’s Grill and Pub.
+For lunch with an epic view, head to the cozy Sunspot Mountaintop Lodge.

 Ski and Snowboard Rentals